 We offer a Master's Programme in Biology with seven different specialisations, and a Master's Programme in Molecular Biology.

 Welcome to the Department of Biological Sciences (BIO) at the University of Bergen!

 We hope you will consider doing your Master's here at BIO and discover why our unique location, quality teaching and research makes for the perfect place to pursue your degree.

 Take a look at our Master's Programmes in Biology and Molecular Biology, and do not hesitate to contact us if you have any questions (firstname.lastname@example.org).

-BIO has one master's programme in biology taught in English, with seven options for specialisation.
+We have a Master's Programme in Biology, taught in English, with seven options for specialisation.

-The various programmes and specialisations have different objectives and content, and contain some common and some different topics.
+The various specialisations have different objectives and content, and contain some common courses and some specific to the specialisation.

-Geobiology is no longer a study programme option, but it is possible to specialise in Geobiology under microbiology and marine biology.
-It's also possible to specialise in nutrition through many of the other disciplines - especially aquaculture biology.
+Geobiology is no longer a study programme option, but it is possible to specialise in Geobiology under Microbiology and Marine Biology.
+It is also possible to specialise in Nutrition through many of the other disciplines - especially Aquaculture Biology.

 Your master's project will be performed in one of our research groups or with one of our collaborative partners.
 The project/thesis makes up half the programme, one year.
-You must find a thesis research topic/project in collaboration with academic staff at the department.
-The available topics are decided from available supervisors and other resources.
-In general, thesis research topics are encouraged to contain field work, laboratory or computer analysis work, statistical or conceptual synthesis, and a write-up that puts the study and its findings into the context of previously published research.
+You must find a thesis research topic/project in collaboration with academic staff at the Department.
+Available topics depend on available supervisors and other resources.
+In general, we encourage you to incorporate field work, laboratory or computer analysis work, statistical or conceptual synthesis, into the thesis research topics, as well as a write-up that puts the study and its findings into the context of previously published research.

 Examples of our collaborative partners: